juhyeonie/Information-Management-SQLPractice-Activity4/README.md

 ## 🚀 How to Use
 1. Run `dataset.sql` in your SQL environment (MySQL / SQL Server).
-2. Open `queries.sql` and practice solving each problem.
+2. Open `queries.md` and practice solving each problem.
 3. Compare your results with [`answers.md`](answers.md).